Mushroom Health Benefits — 15 Science-Backed Reasons to Eat Mushrooms Daily

 Can I eat mushrooms every day?

 Absolutely.
 Mushrooms are safe to eat daily.
-They’re low in calories, rich in nutrients, and have no known harmful side effects from regular consumption.
+They’re low in calories (22–34 per 100g), rich in nutrients, and have no known harmful side effects from regular consumption.
+Many Asian cultures eat mushrooms daily as a staple food.